seventh720/Personal-Website/README.md

 </div>
 ```

-### Styles of Header, Main and Footer
+### 2. Styles of Header, Main and Footer
 At the very beginning of the website design, I had a general idea of the overall layout of the page.
-The styles of header, main and footer were firstly decided in the same style to ensure the consistency of the website.
+The styles of header, main and footer were firstly decided the same to ensure the consistency of the website.
 ``` css
 /* Global Styles */
 body {